onaio/hatti/README.md

 ## Overview

-This library is a work-in-progress to package up much of the dataview used in Ona's new product (Zebra).
+This library is a work-in-progress to package up much of the dataview used in Ona's new product.
 It provides a set of Om components that can be used to visualize a dataset that has a schema attached to it.

 ## Terminology used below: